Use Cases

 Submission Review

-Review complex vendor submissions without spreadsheet sprawl
+Review complex vendor submissions without manual sprawl

-• Unify documents, pricing, and deviations
+• Unify documents, findings, and deviations

 • Keep audit trails tied to evidence